 - We install Datapred on a private commercial cloud.

 - Our client installs a standard SQL database on premise, that collects Datapred's inputs from multiple legacy systems and outside data sources.

 - Datapred's outputs are sent back to that database, and then on to the same legacy systems and to a commercial data visualisation software that may be on premise or in the could.

 So watch out for technologies that facilitate the deployment of some or all of these components: streaming data infrastructure, specialized machine learning solutions, modern business rule management systems... bright days ahead!

-The Datapred modeling engine is built for continuous intelligence applications - providing increased algorithmic performance and a 10 x acceleration of the garage-to-factory cycle.
-Contact us to discuss how it could help with your current continuous intelligence projects.
+Datapred leverages continuous intelligence to help industrial companies buy raw materials and energy.
+Contact us to discuss how it could apply to your business.
 You can also check this page for a list of resources on continuous intelligence.